 Integrating with the Australian Signals Directorate’s Cyber Threat Intelligence Sharing Service

-CTIS supports multiple different TI feeds via what is known as Collections.
-Each CTIS Collection provides an IOC feed for a specific category of indicators, generally based on their criticality and/or their source.
-These Collections are all detailed in the CTIS documentation which is available on the Australian Cyber Security Centre (ACSC) Partner Portal.
-Membership is required to access the portal and to use the CTIS service.
-Any Australian-based organisation who are not currently ACSC partners and would like to utilize this service can find further information on applying to become a partner on the ACSC website.
+Details outlining the different CTIS collections and what the type of telemetry they provide are covered in the ACSC CTIS documentation which is available on the Australian Cyber Security Centre (ACSC) Partner Portal.
+Access to this portal requires organisations to complete and submit a partnership application with acceptance of specific ACSC terms for the use CTIS service.
+Any Australian-based organisation who is not currently an ACSC partner and would like to use this CTIS can find further information on applying on the ACSC website.

 You can download this entire guide as a single PDF if necessary.